What is nonverbal communication: importance, types, and examples

 1. Hold your posture

 When interacting with your team members, hold your shoulders back.
 Slightly lean into the conversation.
-This will provide an image that you are interested in the conversation and actively listening.
+This will show that you are interested in the conversation and actively listening.

 2. Hold your eye contact